DrCytometer/Simplified-flowcytoscript/README.md

 max.value <- 262144
 log.decades <- 4.42
 ```
-Others are transformed with coeffients appropriate for the BD Fortessa or Symphony:
+Others are transformed with coefficients appropriate for the BD Fortessa or Symphony:
 ```
 width.basis <- -100
 max.value <- 262144